-Another Unprecedented Precedent Because of Jone’s discomfort in that Gibbs Toyota, the team was allowed to change out the steering wheel of the No. 11 car under a red flag period.
-Working on a car, even removing some tape from the grille, is typically forbidden under a red flag but in this instance the steering wheel change was a matter of “safety.”
+Another Unprecedented Precedent – Because of Jones’s discomfort in that Gibbs Toyota, the team was allowed to change out the steering wheel of the No. 11 car under a red-flag period.
+Working on a car, even removing some tape from the grille, is typically forbidden under a red flag, but in this instance the steering wheel change was a matter of “safety.”
 Of course, one might argue that when Sterling Marlin jumped out of his car during a red flag at Daytona to pull the fender off his front tire that was a matter of safety, too, though it didn’t work out too well for him as I recall.

-Elsewhere in the garage areas Roger Penske’s #22 team also decided to ignore the red flag rules, hacking away their battered race car to get a better look at the extent of the damage.
-Their actions drew a four-minute penalty from NASCAR once the race resumed (under the yellow flag that is) but we can only speculate how much time the team saved discovering what was wrong with the cars suspension and having the correct pieces to fix it nearby when the red flag was lifted.
+Elsewhere in the garage areas, Roger Penske’s No. 22 team also decided to ignore the red-flag rules, hacking away their battered racecar to get a better look at the extent of the damage.
+Their actions drew a four-minute penalty from NASCAR once the race resumed (under the yellow flag that is) but we can only speculate how much time the team saved discovering what was wrong with the car’s suspension and having the correct pieces to fix it nearby when the red flag was lifted.
 What we have here is another can of worms that didn’t need opening.
 Who decides if four minutes is the correct penalty, or if, in the next instance, NASCAR might get draconian and penalize a team five minutes for the same actions?
-And dag-nab it, if you do it again we’re going to get really mad and make it ten minutes!
+And dag-nab it, if you do it again we’re going to get really mad and make it 10 minutes!
 Yeah, Alice, pass me the hookah pipe – this stuff is legal in Colorado now.

-The Toughest NASCAR Race Ever There’s no way to quantify what was the most grueling NASCAR race ever run, but my nominee is the 1973 Volunteer 500, a race run July 8th, 1973 at Bristol, of course.
-(Or I should say “of course,” for long time fans who recall when races went by the same names annually [The Southern 500, the World 600, the Volunteer 500, the Firecracker 400, the Rebel 400 etc.] and not the “Some Damn Soft Drink Company 500 Presented By Some Other Corporate Entity.)
+The Toughest NASCAR Race Ever – There’s no way to quantify what was the most grueling NASCAR race ever run, but my nominee is the 1973 Volunteer 500, a race run July 8, 1973 at Bristol, of course.
+(Or I should say “of course,” for longtime fans who recall when races went by the same names annually [The Southern 500, the World 600, the Volunteer 500, the Firecracker 400, the Rebel 400 etc.] and not the “Some Damn Soft Drink Company 500 Presented By Some Other Corporate Entity.)

-- Considering Pearson’s achievements that year, do we really need to ramble on much about Kevin Harvick’s recently ended steak of top-2 finishes?
+- Considering Pearson’s achievements that year, do we really need to ramble on much about Kevin Harvick’s recently ended steak of top-two finishes?

 - Yes, NASCAR has had some damned silly points systems before, it just took them 41 years to come up with something more preposterous than 1973.
 Brian France was 11 in 1973, so my bet is those ‘73 rules were his first contribution to the sport, scribbled down with half-eaten crayons.

-- The Volunteer 500 was run in 2 hours 53 minutes and 4 seconds, 40 minutes and 50 seconds shorter than Sunday’s marathon.
-(Only counting times when the green or yellow flag was displayed, of course.)
-The average speed of the ’73 event was 91.3 MPH as opposed to 75 MPH in Sunday’s race.
+- The Volunteer 500 was run in 2:53:04, 40 minutes and 50 seconds shorter than Sunday’s marathon (only counting times when the green or yellow flag was displayed, of course).
+The average speed of the ’73 event was 91.3 mph as opposed to 75 mph in Sunday’s race.

 Meanwhile, the IndyCar race from Long Beach and Velocity’s broadcast of the Barrett-Jackson auction in Palm Beach probably got nice little ratings bumps as fans at home searched for something to watch during the rain delay rather than listening to the Waltrip Brothers ramble on like men taken leave of their senses.
 Unfortunately neither Darrell or Michael strained their necks during the long break and they were both back when the race resumed with MW in his role of chief cheerleader for NASCAR and Toyota and DW clearly up past his bedtime and contradicting himself so many times they should have called Sybil.
 But I’ll give Larry McReynolds the award for head-scratcher of the race for noting that a team used pit strategy by staying out when they came in to pit.
 That’s a pretty neat trick.